Factorization of Power Corrections in the Drell-Yan Process in EFT: NLP operator products in SCET

 The invariant mass of the lepton pair is $q^2=q^+q^--\qtsq\equiv q_L^2-\qtsq$, where $q_L^2\gg \qtsq \gg\lqcd^2$ and $q^+\equiv q\cdot n$ and $q^-=q\cdot \nb$ are the large light-cone components of the external current defined in terms of the lightlike vectors $n^\mu=(1,0,0,1)$ and $\nb^\mu=(1,0,0,-1)$.
 This defines the relevant scales for this process.
 The incoming state consists of two hadrons; the invariant mass of partons in the same hadron is of order $\lqcd$, while the invariant mass of partons in different hadrons is of order $q_L$.
 Therefore, at a hard scale $\mu_H\sim q_L$ partons in different hadrons are above one another's cutoff, and QCD is matched onto an EFT in which direct interactions between the sectors have been integrated out.
 In the SCET formalism used in this paper, SCET consists of decoupled copies of QCD for each sector which only mutually interact via the external electromagnetic current \eqn{eq:SSLO_expansion}.
 Only quark and antiquark PDFs are considered in this paper.
-We work in a reference frame where the incoming hard quark is in the $n$-sector and the antiquark is in the $\nb$-sector.
+Gluon PDFs may be included in the same formalism, and the relevant hard-scattering operators are listed in Appendix \ref{sec:appendix_matrix_elements}, but the calculation for incoming gluons is beyond the scope of this work.
+We work in a reference frame where the incoming hard quark is in the $n$ sector and the antiquark is in the $\nb$ sector.

-The matching of the external vector current from QCD to SCET at subleading power has been considered in a number of papers \cite{Goerke:2017ioi,Goerke:2017lei,Beneke:2019mua,Moult:2019mog,Moult:2019vou, Beneke:2018gvs}, and is obtained by expanding QCD amplitudes in powers of $p_i\cdot\n/q\cdot\n$ for particles in the $n$-sector, and $p_i \cdot \nb/q\cdot \nb$ for particles in the $\nb$-sector.
-In addition to the analogues of operators considered in \cite{Goerke:2017lei} for two incoming partons, there are also operators suppressed by single powers of the net transverse momentum $p_{n_i,T}$ in either sector (which were eliminated by a choice of reference frame in \cite{Goerke:2017lei}) as well as corrections to the multipole expansion of the energy-momentum conserving delta functions.
+The matching of the external vector current from QCD to SCET at subleading power has been considered in a number of papers \cite{Goerke:2017ioi,Goerke:2017lei,Beneke:2019mua,Moult:2019mog,Moult:2019vou, Beneke:2018gvs} and is obtained by expanding QCD amplitudes in powers of $p_i\cdot\n/q\cdot\n$ for particles in the $n$ sector, and $p_i \cdot \nb/q\cdot \nb$ for particles in the $\nb$ sector.
+In addition to the analogs of operators considered in \cite{Goerke:2017lei} for two incoming partons, there are also operators suppressed by single powers of the net transverse momentum $p_{n_i,T}$ in either sector (which were eliminated by a choice of reference frame in \cite{Goerke:2017lei}) as well as corrections to the multipole expansion of the energy-momentum conserving delta functions.

 The SCET current has the expansion \eqn{eq:SSLO_expansion}.
 The corresponding scattering operators are constructed from the field building blocks \cite{Goerke:2017lei,Kolodrubetz:2016slbb}